Francis X. Talbot: Literary career

 Talbot spent much of his life working in Catholic literary circles and was described as one of the early leaders of the revival of Catholic literature in the United States.
 He publicly defended the quality of Catholic intellectual life against criticisms and called for the improvement of the teaching of Catholic fiction literature in Catholic universities.

 He became the literary editor of America magazine in 1923 after the death of Walter Dwight.
 In that role, he held two "literary plebiscites" to draw public attention to Catholic authors and books.
 He became a trustee of the American Catholic Historical Society in 1925.
 Talbot also became the first editor of the academic journal Thought in 1926.
 He additionally played a key role in the establishment of Theological Studies, the official theology journal of the Society of Jesus.
 In 1928, he founded the Catholic Book Club to give readers a list of notable Catholic books.
 He formed the Catholic Poetry Society of America in 1930, whose goal was to bring together all the Catholic poets in the United States, and served as its chaplain from 1934 to 1936.
 He was also active in the founding of the Spiritual Book Associates in 1932 and served as chairman of its editorial committee.
 He then assisted in the founding of the Pro Parvulis Society, whose focus was on children's books.

 Talbot contributed to the Encyclopædia Britannica, including generally reviewing it to reduce anti-Catholic bias, and the 1936 edition contained two articles written by him.
 He served as chaplain to the National Motion Picture Bureau of the International Federation of Catholic Alumnae for twelve years, which previewed movies for the National Legion of Decency.
 He was also chaplain to the Yorkville Council of the Knights of Columbus.
 Talbot also contributed to foundation of the Catholic Theatre Conference and the Catholic Library Association.
 While in Canada, he worked to persuade the Quebec authorities to return the Dionne quintuplets, the world's first surviving quintuplets, to their parents.

-In 1936, he was select to succeed Wilfrid Parsons as editor-in-chief of America, and became the ex officio editor-in-chief of the journal Catholic Mind as well.
+In 1936, he was selected to succeed Wilfrid Parsons as editor-in-chief of America, and became the ex officio editor-in-chief of the journal Catholic Mind as well.
 Due to its support of Catholicism and rejection of modernism and communism, Talbot supported Francoist Spain.
 Talbot organized the America Spanish Relief Fund to aid victims of the Spanish Civil War.
 He also strongly supported the United States during World War I and World War II.
 His tenure as head of America came to an end in 1944.
 In recognition of his work in publishing, students of New York City Catholic high schools created a book club in 1942 called the Talbot Club.